Chart Color Schemes

 Chisholm is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-According to the latest Census evaluation, dwelling structures in Chisholm consisted of 95.9% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Chisholm was at 29.1%, with mortgaged dwellings at 50.7% and rented ones at 20.2%.
+In Chisholm, as per the latest Census evaluation, 95.9% of dwellings were houses with the remaining 4.2% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+Home ownership in Chisholm stood at 29.1%, with mortgaged dwellings making up 50.7% and rented dwellings accounting for 20.2%.
 The median monthly mortgage repayment in the area was $2,000, lower than the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Chisholm was $410, compared to Australian Capital Territory's $450.
-Nationally, Chisholm's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median weekly rent figure in Chisholm was $410, compared to the Australian Capital Territory's $450.
+Nationally, Chisholm's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing